Application deadline is 20 June 2018 at at 10 am.

 VILLUM FONDEN has focus on equal opportunities throughout the assessment process and funding period.

 - Application.
-Guidelines (download guidelines below).
+Guidelines (download application guidelines).

 - CV, max. two pages and publication list from the last 10 years; CV must include a list of current research support.

-- Budget form. (download template below).
+- Budget form. (download budget template).
 The VILLUM Young Investigator grant is flexible.
 Applicants may apply for DKK 7-10 million for a period of up to five years, including a 15% overhead to the host institution.
 The size of the budget is expected to reflect expenses typical for the proposed research field.
 The grant can be used to fund postdoctoral researchers, PhD students, equipment, technician and administrative assistance, and other customary project expenses.
 Regarding salary of the applicant, please see 'Conditions'.

 - Letter of support.
 A letter must be supplied by the institute/department expected to host the VILLUM Young Investigator clearly demonstrating the department’s support and recognition of the application.